 However, state laws as listed above impose minimums that range from 10 days up to 60 days.

-These only apply if no Return Policy is listed, so if you place your timeframes in a conspicuous place on your website, you can set them to any limits you consider reasonable.
+These only apply if no Return Policy is provided, so if you place your timeframes in a conspicuous place on your website, you can set them to any limits you consider reasonable.

-The form of refund informs customers whether they receive store credit or a cash refund when they return merchandise.
-This can vary on circumstances.
+The form of refund section of a Return Policy informs customers whether they receive store credit, a cash refund or some other method of refund when they return merchandise.
+This can vary based on circumstances.

-You can also offer a replacement for damaged items.
+You can also offer a replacement for damaged items along with or instead of a refund.

 Your store has the option of offering refunds, store credit or an exchange based on circumstances or you can have a universal policy that only gives store credit or cash refunds.